This post may include affiliate links; for details, see our disclosure policy.

 - Carrot Fries Full of big flavor, sprinkled with ranch seasoning and baked until lightly crispy!

-- Carrot Ginger Soup This soup tastes like sunshine!
+- Carrot Ginger Soup or Simple Carrot Soup This soup tastes like sunshine!

 - Perfect Sauteed Carrots or Honey Glazed Carrots The best sauteed carrots you’ll ever have!